Ruskin College

 Ruskin College, originally known as Ruskin Hall, Oxford, is a higher education institution and part of the University of West London, in Oxford, England.
-It is not a college of Oxford University.
+It is not a college of the University of Oxford.

 Named after the essayist, art and social critic John Ruskin, it specialises in providing educational opportunities for adults with few or no qualifications.

-Degrees taught at Ruskin were formerly awarded by the Open University.
+Degrees taught at Ruskin were formerly awarded by The Open University.
 The college joined the University of West London in 2021.